Vegetarian Oyster Sauce (Vegan)

 - Store the mushroom oyster sauce in a sealed glass container in the fridge for up to 2 weeks.

-Love Chinese Stir-Fry Dishes made Paleo, gluten-free, and low carb?
+Your Favorite Chinese Dishes made Paleo, gluten-free, and low carb

 - Chinese sesame chicken